amrmhassan/smart-wallet/NOTES.md

 # the ability to add a debt -- there will be another section for debts i won't make them with the normal transactions , but i need to make it obvious to the user

 # on google play type(Only for Rich people- only for riches)

+# search for an arrow entering a wallet icon
+--search for an arrow going out from a wallet icon --make these two icons to be instead of arrow up for outcome and arrow down for income

+# search how to make the keyboard not to reduce the size of the screen flutter or how to handle keyboard in flutter

+# search for how to cancel any opened snackbar to remove any snackbars if another is clicked

+# let the user add outcomes more than what he has in his income to let the current money be negative
+`-- or let him add a debt